SansGuidon/bookmarks/README.md

 * [Metal Torrent Tracker](http://en.metal-tracker.com/) - a good metal music tracker
 * [RockBox](http://psychocydd.co.uk/) - metal music torrent tracker
 * [Daniel Miessler](https://danielmiessler.com/study/google/) - google search tips
-* [TopAchat](https://www.topachat.com/configomatic/index.php) - [FR] Config'O'Matic helps you to get the right components to assemble your dream computer, this is how I built mine in 2014
+* [TopAchat](https://www.topachat.com/configomatic/index.php) - [FR] :fr: Config'O'Matic helps you to get the right components to assemble your dream computer, this is how I built mine in 2014
 * [Slant](https://www.slant.co/) - this community of enthusiasts provide recommendations on lot of things / useful to find best tools for the job
 * [dupeGuru](https://www.hardcoded.net/dupeguru/) - is a tool to find duplicate files on your computer.
 * [PubMed](https://www.ncbi.nlm.nih.gov/pubmed) - +27 million content in biomedical literature from MEDLINE, life science journals, and online books.